 What if the offer is refused?

-If your creditors reject the proposal, then your obligation to carry on with the normal monthly payments continues.
+If your creditors reject the proposal, then you have to carry on with the normal monthly payments.
 You could talk to your IVA firm about whether a higher IVA settlement offer might be acceptable now.
 Or if you could make the same offer in another six months or a year, which will give your creditors more money as they will have had the additional payments.

 “My IVA firm won’t put my F&F offer to my creditors”